Table of Contents

 Are stair treads solid, well lit, and free of clutter

-Is there support available where balance is most often lost, such as near steps or long hallways
+Is there support available where balance is most often lost

 Are night pathways to the bathroom clearly lit and unobstructed